 It can be a daunting prospect, but once you’ve got the knack you’ll be able to choose kids’ bikes like a pro.
 Download our comprehensive guide or get some pointers below.
 Shop All Kids bikes Weight: Make sure the bike you’re looking at is light in weight.
-Adults don’t tend to appreciate how heavy, and therefore… Read more »
+Adults don’t tend to appreciate how heavy,… Read more »

 Chain cleaning needn’t be challenging.
 Graham from our Edinburgh shop shows you how to perform this routine bike maintenance drill in 5 minutes on our latest video.